dhcdht/OpenSaberVR/README.md

  - fully support for the songs from BeastSaber and BeatSaver
  - support for one or two saber songs
  - global and local highscore

+## Controls
+ - pressing both trigger buttons longer than 4 seconds will cancel the current song

 ## Keyboard shortcuts
  - 'C' - switch on/off headset mirror and activate in game camera